-If you find it difficult to listen to TV or radio, your hearing care professional will be able to give you advice on available wireless accessories to enhance your listening capabilities for TV and radio.
+If you find it difficult to listen to TV or radio, your hearing care professional will be able to give you advice on available accessories to enhance your listening capabilities for TV and radio.

-Using ReSound Hearing Instruments with iPhone®, iPad®, and iPod touch® (ReSound LiNX2)
+Using ReSound Hearing Instruments with iPhone®, iPad®, and iPod touch® (ReSound LiNX)

-ReSound LiNX2 is a Made for iPhone instrument and allows for direct communication and control with an iPhone, iPad, or iPod touch.
-For assistance in pairing and using these products with your ReSound LiNX2 device, please contact your hearing care professional or visit our support site at www.resound.com/linx.
+ReSound LiNX is a Made for iPhone instrument and allows for direct communication and control with an iPhone, iPad, or iPod touch.
+Note that MFi functionality is not supported in the LiNX 5 product.
+For assistance in pairing and using these products with your ReSound LiNX device, please contact your hearing care professional or visit our support site at www.resound.com/linx.